 - b.
-It is a foul if a defensive player moves forward and tries to block a field goal or try by leaving his feet and leaping into the plane directly above the frame of the body of an opponent.
+It is a foul if a defensive player moves forward and tries to block a kick or apparent kick on a field goal or try by leaving his feet and leaping into the plane directly above the frame of the body of an opponent.
 It is not a foul if the player was aligned in a stationary position within one yard of the line of scrimmage when the ball was snapped. - c.
-It is a foul if a defensive player who is inside the tackle box tries to block a punt by leaving his feet and leaping into the plane directly above the frame of the body of an opponent. - 1.
+It is a foul if a defensive player who is inside the tackle box tries to block a punt or an apparent punt by leaving his feet and leaping into the plane directly above the frame of the body of an opponent. - 1.
 It is not a foul if the player tries to block the punt by jumping straight up without attempting to leap over the opponent. - 2.
 It is not a foul if a player leaps through or over the gap between players. - d.
-No defensive player, in an attempt to block, bat or catch a kick, may: - 1.
+No defensive player, in an attempt to block, but or catch a kick or apparent kick, may: - 1.
 Step, jump or stand on a teammate. - 2.
 Place a hand(s) on a teammate to get leverage for additional height. - 3.
 Be picked up by a teammate, or be elevated, propelled or pushed.